bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 75°
-- Partly Cloudy
+- Clear
-- 88% humidity
+- 89% humidity
 - 6 mph wind
-- 54% cloud cover
+- 0% cloud cover
 - 30 AQI 🟩
 - 0.19 inches of rain in the past 24 hours
 - 0.01 inches of rain expected in the next 48 hours